 For example, this is how --echo is able to override the default config value for run.echo.

 Parameters merge (bool) - Whether to merge at the end, or defer.
 Primarily useful for subclassers.
 Default: True.
+New in version 1.0.

 4.10 runners